Palace and Majestic Theaters

-The Palace and the Majestic are a pair of historic performance and film venues at 1315-1357 Main Street in downtown Bridgeport, Connecticut.
+The Palace Theater and the Majestic Theater are a pair of historic performance and film venues at 1315-1357 Main Street in downtown Bridgeport, Connecticut.
 Built in 1921-22 by Sylvester Z. Poli in a single building that also housed a hotel, they were in their heyday a posh and opulent sight, designed by noted theater architect Thomas W. Lamb.
 The building has stood vacant and decaying since the 1970s, despite repeated attempts to restore its grandeur.
 The building was listed on the National Register of Historic Places in 1979.

 Description

 The Palace/Majestic building is located at the northern end of Bridgeport's downtown area, its main facade occupying an entire block of Main Street between Congress and Arch Streets.
 It is a five-story building, built out of steel and reinforced concrete, with an elegant Beaux Arts exterior.
 The exterior is a combination of brick and concrete finished to resemble granite on the main facade, and mainly brick on the other sides.
 The interior is organized with the hotel in the front portion of the building, and the theaters side by side in the rear.
 The Palace Theater, on the left, has an original seating capacity of 3700, while the Majestic seated 2600.